 This outline should be read in conjunction with the School’s SEND and Learning Support Policy, with the Access Arrangements Policy and with the Admissions Policy found on the School Policies webpage.

-- In exceptional circumstances, a boy may be permitted a slight adjustment to or a reduction of his curriculum, based on the specific recommendations made in an Educational Psychologist’s Report or medical report.
-This will only be put in place following close consultation with the pupil, with parents, with tutor and housemaster, and with the Head of Year and the Deputy Head Academic.
+The majority of pupils follow the full curriculum.
+In exceptional circumstances, some boys are permitted a slight adjustment to/reduction of the curriculum, to allow for longer-term 1:1 support.
+This will only be put in place following close consultation with the pupil, with parents, with tutor and housemaster, and with the Head of Section and the Deputy Head Academic.